AI-Phil/RestSearch/README.md

 This section will be less graphical in its explanation, but basically:

-1. Enter Review Mode by clicking the "Enter Review Mode" button.
+1. Enter Review Mode by clicking the "Review Mode" button.
 2. Adjust the Selection Parameters, and click on the map.
 As you click in different places, additional locations may be added to the total.
 3. You can remove all selections by clicking the "Reset Selection" button.
 4. The Review Parameters determine how many reviews will be generated for each of the selected restaurants.
 It follows a normal distribution; if you want all restaurants to have the same number of reviews, set standard deviation to `0`.